poster515/Rust-Garmin/README.md

 - If 'save_regardless_of_date' is false, only activities from midnight on activity_start_date to midnight the next day will be saved.
 - Else, the activity is by default saved to file.

+From a data model perspective, the activity summaries are uploaded first to influx - these are simple json files containing a summary of the activity.
+This is uploaded as a single data point for measurement 'activity_summary', tagged with the activity name and ID.
+Then the actual FIT file is parsed and uploaded; each data point uploaded from the FIT file is associated with measurement 'activity_details' and is tagged with the same activity ID.
+This is done to optimize activity ID queries, which only look at 'activity_summary' measurements and not every data point of every 'activity_details' measurement.
+Specifically, I use this to populate variables in my grafana dashboard.

 Saving activities based on date is hard since there is no endpoint (to my knowledge) that searches for activities by date.
 You can download the N activities from activity_start_date.
 One option to download summaries for a large number activities, whose dates can be checked for correctness.
-One other future option might be to save activity summaries to influx and then directly expose the garmin_client to save activities by ID, but this is not currently implemented.
+One feature that was added is a query for all currently saved activity_ids - if a downloaded activity already exists in influx then it will not be re-uploaded, unless overridden via 'override_activites' config arg.

 ### Daily Usage (e.g., cron job)
 I would recommend choosing a reasonable value (e.g., 10) to fetch info for activities, unles you think you'll be saving more than activities in one day, in which case you're crazy.
 Sample configs for daily download of yesterday's data: